RedisLabs/redislabs-docs/content/rv/api/how-to/create-api-keys-for-your-team.md

 1. User Name: The user associated with the key.
 API requests using this key will be authorized and audited as this user.
 1. API Key Name: Descriptive name for the key.
 Two keys associated with the same user must have different names.

+## Keeping the secret value of the key
+Click the button labeled 'Generate API Key'.
+A pop-up windows will appear specifying the secret key was successfully created.
+The secret value of the key is displayed for the first and only time.
+The secret value should be used as a parameter for all API requests.
+Convey this value to the recipient user in a secured manner.